-Greek Islands are legendary for their spectacular beauty, warm and welcoming people and remarkable history.
-The Cyclades Islands comprise more than 220 islands located in the heart of the South Aegean.
-Legend attributes their origin to the Greek god Poseidon who threw a handful of rocks onto the seabed that took root and blossomed.
-A luxury yacht charter through these Cyclades Islands transports you to a world of myth, mystery and magnificence.
+The Greek Islands are legendary for their spectacular beauty, warm and welcoming people and remarkable history.
+The Cyclades comprise more than 220 islands.
+They are located in the heart of the South Aegean Sea.
+Legend attributes their origin to the Greek god Poseidon.
+He threw a handful of rocks onto the seabed.
+They took root and blossomed into islands.
+A luxury yacht charter through the Cyclades Islands will transport you to this world of myth, mystery and magnificence.

-Kea is your first destination in the Cyclades Islands.
-Located just 60km southeast of Athens, it is a popular getaway for Athenian yachtsmen due to its proximity and remote, unspoiled charm.
+Kéa, also spelled Kéos, also called Tziá, is the westernmost of the Cyclades islands.
+It is located just 60km southeast of Athens.
+It is a popular getaway for Athenian yachtsmen due to its proximity and remote, unspoiled charm.

 Kea, like most Greek islands, has a long history of occupation by numerous nations and cultures.
-On Kea, the earliest excavated settlement, Ayia Irini, dates back to the Bronze Age.
-Later the Byzantine Empire brought prosperity, medieval Venetians witnessed decline.
-Briefly during the last century, Kea was under Turkish rule.
-For history buffs, these shifting eras of political control have contributed to an intriguing cultural, archeological and architectural record.
+The earliest excavated settlement, Ayia Irini, dates back to the Bronze Age.
+Later the Byzantine Empire brought prosperity.
+Later still, medieval Venetians witnessed economic decline.
+In 1566 it came under Turkish rule.
+The Turks ruled until 1912, when Kea joined the kingdom of Greece.
+These shifting eras of political control have left a rich cultural, archeological and architectural record.

-Plan to dine at one of the excellent seaside restaurants in the picturesque fishing hamlet of Vourkari.
-High above, a beautiful hillside village of whitewashed houses boasts a lion carved from the rock face, attributed to an Ionian sculptor from around 600 BC.
+Dock at the picturesque fishing hamlet of Vourkari.
+Take a 20 minute walk to the east of the village.
+You’ll find a large lion carved from the rock face.
+The cat is attributed to an Ionian sculptor from around 600 BC.

-Syros is a very trendy destination in the Cyclades Islands, with something for everyone.
+Syros is a very trendy destination in the Cyclades Islands.
 Syros is the commercial, administrative and cultural center of the Cyclades Islands.
-There are excellent restaurants, galleries, shops, tavernas with live music and a casino.
+There are excellent restaurants, galleries, shops, tavernas with live music, and a casino.
 Archaeological digs reveal artifacts from the Cycladic civilization, 2800 to 2300 BC.
-During the 19th century Syros was a wealthy and powerful port.
+During the 19th century, Syros was a wealthy and powerful port.
 Many neoclassical buildings and grand mansions from this era remain intact throughout the island.

-Many will find it fortunate that tourism is not a major revenue source for Syros yet, but more and more people are making it a destination for the cultural authenticity and traditional island charm.
+Many will find it fortunate that tourism is not a major revenue source for Syros yet.
+However, more and more people are making it a destination.
+Expats and visitors alike appreciate the cultural authenticity and traditional island charm.

 Mykonos is the most famous tourist destination in the Cyclades Islands.
-Explore this place of ageless whitewashed houses, diminutive churches and narrow winding alleys that all appear to have naturally emerged from the rock itself.
-Mykonos is renowned as a liberal island with beautiful nude beaches and trendy all night discos.
-Here, locals and tourists rub shoulders with the superyacht set, the jet set, artists and celebrities from all over the world.
+It is a liberal island, LGBT friendly, with beautiful nude beaches and trendy all night discos.
+Here, locals and tourists mingle among the superyacht set, the jet set, artists and celebrities from all over the world.

-The cosmopolitan flavor, sophisticated tourist infrastructure and density of Mykonos is in unique contrast to the traditional simplicity of other islands.
+The cosmopolitan flavor, sophisticated tourist infrastructure and density of Mykonos is to be enjoyed.
+However, it is in unique contrast to other, more culturally authentic islands.

-Serifos is known in the Cyclades Islands for traditional villages, a few coastal resorts and is famous for its unique cuisine.
-The harbor on Livadhi Bay hosts a ring of outdoor restaurants that are ideal for sampling local wine and food with delightful views.
+Serifos is known in the Cyclades Islands for its traditional villages and a few coastal resorts.
+It’s also famous for its unique cuisine.
+The harbor on Livadhi Bay hosts a ring of outdoor restaurants with delightful views.
+Patronize any one.
+They are equally ideal for sampling local wine and food.

-Serifos has an intriguing history intertwined with mythology as ancient producers of art, pottery, gold and silver and in modern history, iron ore.
+Serifos has an intriguing history intertwined with mythology.
+Ancient and modern residents produce art and pottery, work gold and silver, and in modern history, iron ore.
 Chora, the quaint hilltop town above Livadhi Bay, has an eclectic Archeological Collection open Tuesday through Sunday.

-The fascinating medieval village of Kastro, built on top of a high cliff on the island’s northwestern shore, is the site of the ancient city of Sifnos.
+Kastro is a fascinating medieval village.
+It is built on top of a high cliff on the island’s northwestern shore.
+It is the site of the ancient city of Sifnos.
 Visit the fortified Monastery of the Taxiarchs, built in 1572.
-A sole monk has maintained the sanctuary since 1958.
+The sole monk, who has maintained the sanctuary since 1958, might still be around.

 Kythnos, the Island of Apollo, is serene and unspoiled despite its popularity with Greek tourists.
 Anchor in crystal clear water and sunbathe on white sand beaches.

-Divers can explore shipwrecks, underwater caves, rock formations, coral and marine at 32 different dive sites.
+Divers can explore shipwrecks, underwater caves, rock formations, coral and marine life at 32 different dive sites.

+Take a healing plunge.
 The hot springs of Kythnos (Thermia) are located at the coastal village of Loutra.
-The ancient source of warm, sulfur water is legendary for curative powers.
-Situated on hilltops, picturesque villages such as Chora and Driopida are worth a visit.
-Near Cape Kefalos are the ruins of a medieval citadel and town.
+This ancient source of warm, sulfur water, is believed to have curative powers.

-Today you must disembark from you beautiful charter yacht, say goodbye to your captain, crew and the breathtakingly beautiful Greek Islands and start planning your next Greek Islands adventure.
+Today you must disembark from you beautiful charter yacht.
+Farewell to your captain, crew and the breathtakingly beautiful Greek Islands.
+Time to start planning your next Greek Islands charter adventure!

 Some of our favorite places: